kyma-project/istio/hack/managed-kyma-migration/readme.md

    ```
 <!-- markdown-link-check-disable-next-line -->
 10. Verify that no APIGateway module is in Warning state.
 This can be done by using the [API-Gateway Monitoring Dashboard](https://plutono.cp.dev.kyma.cloud.sap/d/6meO06VSk/modules-api-gateway?orgId=1).
 11. If there are APIGateway CRs in the warning state, the cluster might have been created without Istio Module.
-In this case it needs to be enabled in the Kyma CR manually.
+In this case it needs to be added in the Kyma CR manually.

 ### Stage